mhowlett/ncpy/README.md

 # ncpy

-This is a small utility for copying large files from one computer to another in situations where network connectivity is potentially very poor.
+This is a utility for copying large files from one computer to another in situations where network connectivity is potentially very poor.
 It is fast.
 It doesn't use encryption.
 It doesn't matter if the network connection changes mid-transfer.

 I built this because I frequently need to transfer large data files from a server to my laptop and and frequently want to do this whilst working in cafes in developing contries with very unreliable internet connections.
-If the network connection goes bad (as it usually does), I need to be able to move to a different cafe and have the transfer seemlessly continue from where it left off.
+If the network connection goes bad or slow or I suddently want to leave because someone started talking loudly or something, I want to be able to move to a different cafe and have the transfer seemlessly continue from where it left off.

 ### Usage